block-core/bcips/bcip-002.md

 We will reuse the swap pubkey the derivation we define for the swap pubkey is `m / purpose' / coin_type' / account' / swap_key' / secret `

-purpse = 2
+purpse = 3 - based on [BCIP3](https://github.com/block-core/bcips/blob/main/bcip-0003.md) we will derive a key for each account
 coin_type = as defined in slip44
 account = 0
 swap_index = 0
-secret = unique and incrementing for each swap
+secret = unique for each swap

 Deriving the secret allows us to recover swap wallets in the future